Ashrith1312-spec/_FitPulse-Health-Anomaly-Detection-from-Fitness-Devices_/Milestone 2/README.md

 Combination of physiological signals and activity-related data

+Suitable for time-series feature extraction and unsupervised learning

 ### 3. Steps Performed
 #### Step 1: Automated Time-Series Feature Extraction

-Applied TSFresh to automatically extract time-series features from heart rate, daily steps, sleep duration, and stress level data.
+TSFresh was applied to automatically extract high-level time-series features from heart rate, daily steps, sleep duration, and stress level data.

-Extracted features include statistical, temporal, and frequency-based characteristics such as Fourier coefficients and wavelet transforms.
+The extracted features include statistical, temporal, and frequency-based characteristics such as Fourier coefficients and wavelet-based features.

-Handled missing and non-finite values using TSFresh imputation utilities.
+Missing and non-finite values were handled using TSFresh imputation utilities to maintain numerical stability.

 ####  Step 2: Statistical Feature Computation

-Computed descriptive statistical features for each user to summarize behavioral patterns:
+In addition to automated features, descriptive statistical features were computed for each user to summarize behavioral patterns:

 Mean